elevenlabs/elevenlabs-python/README.md

 )
 ```

-**Requirements**: WebRTC conversations require the `livekit` dependency, which is automatically installed with the SDK.
+**Requirements**: WebRTC conversations require the `livekit` dependency (`pip install livekit`), which is automatically installed with the SDK.
 All WebRTC conversations must use `AsyncAudioInterface` implementations.

 ## Languages Supported